Simon-Cln/Graph_Scheduling/README.md

 ---

 ## Graph Visualization
-- **Status**: “No circuit detected” serves as an example outcome indicating a valid scheduling graph.
+- **Status**: ✅ “No circuit detected” serves as an example outcome indicating a valid scheduling graph.
 - **Features**:
-  - **Zoom**: Zoom in/out to analyze parts of the graph more closely.
+  - **🔍 Zoom**: Zoom in/out to analyze parts of the graph more closely.
-  - **View Mode**: Switch between different layout modes or levels of detail.
+  - **👁️ View Mode**: Switch between different layout modes or levels of detail.

 ---

-## Example Value Matrix
+## 📊 Example Value Matrix
 Below is an **example** matrix representing task relationships and dependencies.
 The symbol “∴” denotes an undefined or non-existent relationship.
 In practice, you would replace this example with the actual data for your project.

 |     | α   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  | 12  | 13  | ω   |